-- 3. Within 60 days of a final negative action, the Council will make available to the agencies above and the public upon request, a brief statement summarizing the reasons for the negative action determination, and the comments, if any, that the institution made with regard to the Council's decision. - 4.
-The Council will inform the U.S. Department of Education of any institution which the Council believes fails to comply with Title IV law or regulations or is engaged in fraud and abuse.
-The institution will then be given an opportunity to evidence why it is in compliance with Title IV requirements.
+3. Within 60 days of a final negative action, the Council will also make available to the agencies above and the public upon request, a brief statement summarizing the reasons for the negative action determination and the official comments that the institution may wish to make with regard to the Council's decision, or evidence that the affected institution has been offered the opportunity to provide official comment.

-- 5. The Council will notify the public through its Web site and other means, as appropriate, of the following: - (a) at least one year in advance of grant expirations, a listing of all institutions with current grants of accreditationdue to expire; and - (b) as soon as practical, a listing of all institutions which have applied for initial grants of accreditation.
+- 4. The Council will inform the U.S. Department of Education of any institution which the Council believes fails to comply with Title IV law or regulations or is engaged in fraud and abuse.
+The institution will then be given an opportunity to evidence why it is in compliance with Title IV requirements. - 5.
+The Council will notify the public through its Web site and other means, as appropriate, of the following: - (a) at least one year in advance of grant expirations, a listing of all institutions with current grants of accreditationdue to expire; and - (b) as soon as practical, a listing of all institutions which have applied for initial grants of accreditation.